troythewolfe/nNest/src/pages/README.md

 ###css, html & js

-These folders contain the asset snippets for the view.
+These folders contain the asset snippets for the page.
 The Page.get method will, by default, look for a file with name of the page within each of these folders.

 For example: